Decorating & Design

 Closed Storage

 “The mudroom is my favorite room in the whole house,” says designer Jamie Deck.
-Hand-painted floor tile pairs perfectly with the mudroom’s sage millwork and black French doors and windows.
+Hand-painted floor tile pairs perfectly with the mudroom’s floor-to-ceiling sage millwork that maximizes every inch of space.

 Open Storage